IMASau/geonetwork-data-submission-tool/backend/SPEC.md

 Optionally allows the definition of which attributes on the destination node to write to.

 If any `attributes` are defined, you must also define `text` if you want to write to the value of an XML node.

+*TODO: that makes sense, but why text in this example?
+I read it as there also being a text child, but the particular example doesn't seem to have one*

 If no `attributes` are defined, this is the default write location.